French attacks cast uncomfortable spotlight on Brussels district

 Michel said Belgium needed to do more to crack down on radicalisation and said the Molenbeek district's links to violent extremism were a "gigantic problem".

-The federal prosecutor's office said seven people had been arrested on Saturday afternoon and evening, with investigations centering on their possible involvement in Friday's attacks.
+The federal prosecutor's office said seven people had been arrested on Saturday afternoon and evening, with investigations centring on their possible involvement in Friday's attacks.

 French investigators are working with Belgian authorities who carried out a series of raids after two Belgian-registered cars were discovered in Paris, both suspected of being used by attackers.
 Both had been rented in the Brussels area at the start of last week.